logo

 3. Seek certification, if desired.

-Although North Carolina does not require certification, there are several voluntary certification programs for paralegals.
+While certification is not required in North Carolina, several voluntary programs can enhance a paralegal’s qualifications.
 Obtaining certification can distinguish paralegal candidates from other job applicants by highlighting their commitment to and expertise in the profession.
 Read more about paralegal certification in North Carolina below.

 Search Paralegal Programs